hashintel/hash/apps/hash-agents/README.md

 The server will read the `HASH_AGENT_RUNNER_HOST` and `HASH_AGENT_RUNNER_PORT` environment variables to determine the host and port to run on.
 If these are not set, the server will run on `localhost:5000`.

-The server will be run from the external services directory.
-Please note, that this will not use the `OPENAI_API_KEY` specified in `.env` but requires the `OPENAI_API_KEY` environment variable to be set.
+The server will be run as external service.
+Please refer to the [HASH Readme](../hash/README.md) for more information on how to run the external services.

 ### Logging

 You can configure the logging level with the `HASH_AGENT_RUNNER_LOG_LEVEL` environment variable.
-This can be set either in the `.env` or within the environment when you run the module.
+This can be set either in the `.env.local` or within the environment when you run the module.
 The possible values are those accepted by [Python's `logging` library](https://docs.python.org/3/library/logging.html#levels).

 The level defaults to `WARNING` if the environment variable is not set.